lorephoenix/ansible-kvm_guest/README.md

 The following variables are optional and preferable kept on the vault file '*vars/secret.yml*':

+    # When you want to protect your GRUB with a password then set the following line:
+    vault_boot_password:    <plaintext password>

     # Local users that needs to be created on our KVM guests.
     vault_local_users:
       - username:           <name of user>